 - The email newsletter includes a U.S. Postal Service address for your company – this adds credibility and also makes you CAN-SPAM compliant.
 While technically a P.O. box satisfies the CAN-SPAM requirements, we’ve read studies about site users’ reluctance to engage with websites where only a P.O. box is disclosed.
 So beyond CAN-SPAM requirements, a physical street address inspires more confidence.

 - The email newsletter provides a link to a subscription management page where subscribers can update their email address or change their preferences (if you have more than one list).

 - The email newsletter includes a copyright notice to protect your intellectual property from those who might take it as their own.

-The following are a few good email footer examples, a couple who have done something very smart by adding their social media subscription links to the bottom of their emails.
+The following are a few good email footer examples, including a few who have done something very smart by adding their social media subscription links to the bottom of their emails.
 Why is it smart?
 Because not only can it distract a user from unsubscribing, but it also helps keep them on your social media list, even if they unsubscribe from your email list.

 Here’s a comprehensive email footer from National Geographic.